 There is also a little chill-out room for when the kids are done with art projects where they can play with blocks, light tables or crawl around.

 WHERE is it located?

-MOCHA has moved to a bright and open space at 1625 Clay St. in Downtown Oakland nearest the 12th St BART station.
+MOCHA inhabits a bright and open space at 1625 Clay St. in Downtown Oakland nearest the 12th St BART station.
 Parking is metered with a few expensive lots nearby.

 Anything else parents would want to know?